 Ganesh Bagh.
 It is a place that is recognized in various religious and mythological anecdotes.
 It is said that Lord Rama had spent 11 years of his exile in this very place.
 The Vindhya mountain range which is set in the backdrop of this place adds to the overall beauty of Ganesh Bagh.

 Kalinjar Fort.
-Located at an elevation of about 1,203 feet the beauty of this place lets you unravel the hidden secrets amid the architectural ruins of the oldest monument here.
+Located at an elevation of about 1,203 feet, the beauty of this place lets you unravel the hidden secrets amid the architectural ruins of the oldest monument here.
 As per history, it was this fort that served several rulers of the Bundelkhand’s dynasty.

 The people in the state of Chattisgarh are considered very hospitable.
 Here, people take a very good interest in things like literature, food, and clothing.
 The womenfolk in Chattisgarh wear traditional Kachhora saree which can be made of cotton, silk, and linen.
 However, on the other hand, men carry Koundhi which is like a neckpiece made out of beads.
-Men also wear kada which is more or less like a bangle which is meant for a festive occasion.
+Men also wear kada which is more or less like a bangle meant for a festive occasion.
 Moving to food now, here one can find an abundance of it.
 Some of the most popular dishes are Aamat, Chila, Bhajia, Faraa, etc.

 By Air.
 If you are planning to visit this place by air then the nearest airport for you would be Raipur.
 It is well-connected to most of the major and neighbouring cities such as Delhi, Pune, Bangalore, Mumbai, etc.